-In accordance with the Education Act 1996, children with a statement of Special Educational Needs or an EHC Plan are required to be admitted to the school named in their Statement/plan.
+In accordance with the Education Act 1996, children with an Education Health Care Plan are required to be admitted to the school named in their Plan.
 Thereafter, the following priorities will apply.

-- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order1. - 2.
+- 1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order1 including those who appear to the Council to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
 Brothers and sisters of pupils attending the school or the linked junior school when the pupil starts at the school. - 3.
 Pupils living in the catchment area of the school. - 4.
 On medical grounds supported by a medical certificate. - 5.
 Children of staff who work at the school. - 6.
 On the shortest distance, measured in a straight line, between the main entrance2 of the school site and the pupil's home address3, with those living closer to the school being accorded higher priority.

-Linked infant and junior schools normally share the same names (e.g. William Austin Infant School is linked to William Austin Junior School) with the exception of: - Whipperley Infant Academy for which Farley Junior School is the linked school.
+Linked infant and junior schools normally share the same names (e.g. William Austin Infant School is linked to William Austin Junior School) with the exception of: - Whipperley Infant Academy for which Farley Junior Academy is the linked school.